We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 The weather in Venice in April is just getting nice and warm after the winter.

 According to different weather tracking websites, it ranges from approximately 8C lows (46.5F) to 16C highs (61F) degrees.
-When we visited Venice in the beginning of April, this proved to be pretty much true.
+When we visited Venice at the beginning of April, this proved to be pretty much true.

 There’s lots of sun already – 13 hours a day, to be exact.